ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/config_data_manager.rst

   .......

-- **Request CIM Dictionary file**
+**Request CIM Dictionary file** - Generates a dictionary file which maps between the mrid identifiers used by the CIM model and the other names of model objects used by simulators.

-Required: configurationType, parameters[model_id]
+- Required: configurationType, parameters[model_id]
-Request: goss.gridappsd.process.request.config
+- Request: goss.gridappsd.process.request.config

 ::
   {
     "configurationType":"CIM Dictionary",